alvinrach/recommendation-buy-likelihood/README.md

 ## Deploy
 ### Prototyping
-#### Recommendation System
+#### Recommendation System Prototyping
 Here is the prototype for recommendation system in React.
 For example, user_002 has dry type skin, aging and wrinkles concerns, 35-44 age group and 2 past purchases.
 Here in the planned dashboard we will show several related products to this user, ordered by match score.

 ![Recommender Prototype](https://github.com/alvinrach/recommendation-buy-likelihood/blob/main/images/recommender.png?raw=true)

-#### Buy Likelihood
+#### Purchase Likelihood Prototyping
-And this is the prototype of buy likelihood dashboard in React.
+And this is the prototype of purchase likelihood dashboard in React.
 We have features that we already process, such as sessions, average duration, products viewed and cart adds.
 In the label or target area we have purchase probability and intent segment, which are:

 🟢 Green: High probability (>60%) = High Intent = Good for business
 🟡 Yellow: Medium probability (30-60%) = Medium Intent = Moderate